mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 }
 ```
 If you restart the server refresh the page now, you'll see the exact same form from our example above.
-Building forms in VOK is really just that easy!
+Building forms in VoK is really just that easy!

 There is a problem with the form though - when you click the "Save Article" button, nothing will happen.
 Currently, the click listener is empty, we will need to add the database code to save the article.